ryanallen/articles/markdown/UXPin/app-design-process.md

 **5. Why don't they take you where you think they should?**
 *...because some of them that I think are icons, actually aren't, and the ones that are icons aren't ones I've ever seen before. (alterable behaviors identified)*

 The root cause of the first problem has been identified very quickly, which a designer could use to identify what needs reworking in their UI.
-How do we know what the root cause is?
+How can we be sure we have identified a root cause?
 They key to understanding the root cause of the problem (*it isn't always answered with the 5th why*) is in identifying a broken process or an alterable behavior.
+Sometimes there are more than one you will identify, like in our next example.

-What about the problem we want to design a mobile app to fix?
+What was the problem again?

 **I have too much stress.**

+Oh yeah.
+Curse you too much stress!

 **1. Why do I have too much stress?**
 *...because I have too many stressful thoughts. (refined problem)*